sparkflows/sparkflows-docs/docs/user-guide/workflows/passing-parameters-to-workflows.rst

 Sparkflows runs the spark jobs with ``spark-submit``.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.

+  * By specifying the parameters in the Workflow Editor
-  * Through a Parameter Node in the workflow
+  * Through a Parameter Processor in the workflow
+  * Through Program Parameters in Fire during Workflow Execution
-  * As more parameters on the command line when running the workflow with spark-submit with --var
+  * As parameters on the command line when running the workflow with spark-submit with --var
-  * Specifying it in Administration/Configuration to be passed to all the jobs submitted.

 By specifying the parameters in the Workflow Editor
 ---------------------------------------------------